 When planning a multi-language conference event where simultaneous interpreters or translators are needed, your language service provider should ask numerous questions in order to determine your needs.
 The more information you can provide to your language partner, the more successful your event will be.

-Atlas Language Services has 20+ years of experience in the conference interpretation field both small and large.
-If you are in the need for simultaneous interpreters, translators, equipment or project management support, please do not hesitate in giving us a call!
+Atlas Language Services has 20+ years of experience in the conference interpretation field, both small and large.
+If you are in need of simultaneous interpreters, translators, equipment, or project management support, please do not hesitate to give us a call!

-Atlas Language Services, Inc., a Chicago based Language Service Provider specializing in language interpretation (spoken), translation (written), globalization, localization and conference interpretation and simultaneous conference equipment rentals and sales.
+Atlas Language Services, Inc. is a Chicago-based Language Service Provider specializing in language interpretation (spoken), translation (written), globalization, localization and conference interpretation, and simultaneous conference equipment rentals and sales.